tell us / join us

 Volunteers are welcome any time, there are no shortage of projects in the Cal Poly Low Speed Wind Tunnel lab that anyone that's interested and motivated can work on.
 Just be prepared to show up and take on a small project or two.
 No you don't need prior experience, just be reliable and be up for a hands-on challenge!
 Some of our past volunteers have ended up with part-time employment or research internships.

-We are increasingly connecting with companies and individuals who want to test with our facilities; being a trained lab assistant may put you in touch with some exciting people doing applied aerodynamics.
+We are increasingly connecting with companies and individuals who want to test with our facilities; being a trained lab assistant may put you in touch with some exciting people doing applied aerodynamics, or line you up for a paid position in the lab.